How Will Coronavirus Impact House Prices?

-Bar keyworkers and those who are able to adequately socially distance themselves, the population is on lockdown and/or self-isolating.
+Bar keyworkers and those who are able to adequately socially distance themselves, the population was on lockdown and/or self-isolating.

-Although a sizeable amount of people are working from home, many employers are ‘furloughing’ their workforce.
+Although a sizeable amount of people are working from home, many employers continue to ‘furlough’ their workforce.
 This means that people will officially remain in employment but cannot actually work.

-Needless to say, the same market fervour we saw at the start of 2020 will certainly fade over the next few months.
+Needless to say, the same market fervour we saw at the start of 2020 has certainly faded.

 As estate agents ourselves, the safety of both our seller and buyer clients is paramount.